UNIT-Electronics/UE_Libraries_Micropython/README.md

 </div>

 > [!IMPORTANT]
-> All credits and acknowledgments go to the original author.
+> All credits and acknowledgements are extended to the contributors and designers of the libraries.
+For more  information, please visit: [MicroPython Library on GitHub](https://github.com/micropython/micropython-lib/tree/master).

 ## sdcard-lib